GDCStoney/js_airport/README.md

     - creates a number of objects
     - Plane01 takes off from initial airport (airport01)
     - plane01 lands at second airport (airport02)
+    - Move plane01 back to airport01 for additional tests
+    - check that plane02 can't take off with incorrect destinations set
+    -  check that a plane can't land if the airport hanger is full

 ### Next steps